-Interest at December 31, 2012, was based on a LIBOR-option interest rate of 2.75%.
-For the year ended December 31, 2012, the weighted average interest rate was 2.40%.
-At December 31, 2012, the Company had letters of credit outstanding of approximately \$742,000.
+Interest at December 31, 2014, for the first term loan and revolver, was based on a LIBOR-option interest rate of 2.19%.
+For the year ended December 31, 2014, the weighted average interest rate was 2.19%.

-At December 31, 2012, the Company was in compliance with its financial covenants and expects to be in compliance in 2013.
+At December 31, 2014, the Company was in compliance with its financial covenants and expects to be in compliance for at least the next 12 months.

-The Company expects to meet its future internal liquidity and working capital needs, and maintain its equipment fleet through capital expenditure purchases and major repairs, from funds generated by ts operating activities for at least the next 12 months.
-We believe our cash position is adequate for our general business requirements.
+The Company expects to meet its future internal liquidity and working capital needs, and maintain its equipment fleet through capital expenditure purchases and major repairs, from funds generated by its operating activities for at least the next 12 months.
+We believe our cash position is adequate for our general business requirements and to service our debt.